emoryjianghang/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 - In case `(n+2p-f)/s + 1` is fraction we can take **floor** of this value.

-- In math textbooks the conv operation is filpping the filter before using it.
-What we were doing is called cross-correlation operation but the state of art of deep learning is using this as conv operation.
+- In math textbooks the conv operation is **filpping** the filter before using it.
+What we were doing is called **cross-correlation operation** but the state of art of deep learning is using this as **conv operation**.

 - Same convolutions is a convolution with a padding so that output size is the same as the input size.
 Its given by the equation: